 Birders will have fun spotting the 526 bird species, while beach bums can enjoy the 220km of beach!
 My favourite part about iSimangaliso though was the wildlife – including several encounters with one of the most dangerous of all African wildlife….

 The hippo!
-Yes a hippo!
-Despite being herbivore, they are extremely territorial and will attack – one good reason that you’ll want to do a guided tour to see the 800 residents that live there….and the 1200 crocodiles!
+Yes, a hippo!
+Despite being a herbivore, they are extremely territorial and will attack – one good reason that you’ll want to do a guided tour to see the 800 residents that live there….and the 1200 crocodiles!
 I did a 2 hour Hippo and Croc Cruise and loved getting a closer look at these incredible animals…from the safety of the boat!

 If you’re in iSimangaliso from June to November, you may also be interested in a whale watching tour.
 They’re virtually guaranteed at this time of year as they are migrating.
 We got within 10 meters and witnessed multiple breaching!
 Just take my advice though and take a seasickness tablet if the sea is rough.
 Despite the captain’s warning, I protested, but I never get seasick.
 You can guess what happened next.

 Tembe is my favourite place in all of South Africa!
 That’s saying a lot since I’ve truly loved the other spots mentioned above!
 It’s a community-run full-service game park run by the Tembe tribe.
 I think that’s what makes it so special in part.
 Locals treasure the history, the animals and the unique ecosystem!

 Tembe lies on the legendary Ivory Route where tuskers, the largest elephants in Africa roam.
 Tuskers used to be found across continental Africa in the early 1900s, but now fewer than 40 exist, due to being killed for their huge tusks.
 Many experts believe that the largest elephants in the world can be found at Tembe!

 But it’s not just the large elephants that intrigue, sometimes it’s the smallest ones.